DID & Nuri

 What is it for ?

-the Context branch is an RDF mini file that contains some triples describing the JSON-LD Context. it uses the JSON-LD Vocabulary, and can be retrieved in its usual JSON-LD format.
+the Context branch is an RDF mini file that contains some triples describing the JSON-LD Context.
+It uses the JSON-LD Vocabulary, and can be retrieved in its usual JSON-LD format.

 It expresses the mapping of prefixes to the URI of the ontologies used in the document.
 It is common to all branches of the document.
 In every Header of a Document, the predicate <ng:x> contains as object the full link (DID cap) needed in order to open the branch and read the context.
 If the same context is shared across documents, then this predicate can point to a common context branch that sits outside of the document.
 In this case the context branch can be empty.